HirdyaNegi/SpeechRecognizer/README.md

 # SpeechRecognizer
 Using the Google Speech API to make a speech recognizer

-This program uses # Python 2.7 and homebrew
+This program uses Python 2.7 and homebrew
 -------------------------------------------
 -           Libraries needed :            -
 -            1. portaudio                 -
 -            2. pyaudio                   -
 -            3. SpeechRecognition         -
 -------------------------------------------
+Libraries needed :
+ 1. portaudio
+ 2. pyaudio
+ 3. SpeechRecognition

 To install brew

-open the terminal :--> run command within the []
+open the terminal :--> run the following command

-# [ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" ]
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 Once you have homebrew (and the Python installation of your choice) open up a terminal and run: